sid-r-singh/hugo-PaperMod/content/more_about_me.md

 ---
-author: "Hugo Authors"
+author: "Sidharth Ranasingh"
 title: "More about me"
-date: "2019-03-05"
+date: "2021-01-09"
-description: "Guide to emoji usage in Hugo"
+description: "This page answers the question 'who I am ?'"
-tags: ["emoji"]
+tags: ["bio"]
-ShowToc: false
+ShowToc: true
-ShowBreadCrumbs: false
+ShowBreadCrumbs: true
 ---

 Emoji can be enabled in a Hugo project in a number of ways.